-Offline payments (Cash, EFTPOS, Cheque and Bank transfer) only require to configure the Offline Payments Add-On.
+Offline payments (Cash, EFTPOS, Cheque, and Bank transfer) only require to configure the Offline Payments Add-On.
 Offline payments are only recorded, and no amount is captured in the system.

 Charge a credit card

-Payments made with offline methods such as cash, cheque, EFTPOS and bank transfers are always successful as they are not captured by the platform.
-It’s your responsibility to reconcile your offline transactions once they’re successful.
+Payments made with offline methods such as cash, cheque, EFTPOS, and bank transfers are always successful as they are not captured by the platform.
+It's your responsibility to reconcile your offline transactions once they're successful.

 If an external EFTPOS machine is used, Troly cannot access the related transaction information.
 Troly only records the payment that was made through a specific payment method, the EFTPOS payment is recorded as an "offline" payment in Troly.
 If you need information about a specific EFTPOS transaction, you need to get in touch with your EFTPOS machine provider and provide them the transaction details.

-Pre-authorise a credit card
+Pre-authorize a credit card

-Why using the payment pre-authorisation option
+Why using the payment pre-authorization option

 Wholesales Postponed Payments